Russo-Circassian War: Pre-1817 period

-Bematiqwa's resistance was strengthened when on October 18, 1768, the Ottoman sultan, who had declared war on Russia, sent a letter to Bematiqwa stating that he, as caliph, orders that all the Muslim peoples of the Caucasus should officially rise to war with Russia, obey the Crimean Khan as their commander, and together with the Nogais, defeat Russia.
+Bematiqwa's resistance was strengthened on 18 October 1768 when he received a letter from the Ottoman sultan, who had declared war on Russia, in which the sultan ordered that all the Muslim peoples of the Caucasus should officially rise to war with Russia, obey the Crimean Khan as their commander, and, together with the Nogais, defeat Russia.
 In December 1768, Muhammad-aga, the personal envoy of the Crimean Khan, arrived in Kabarda.
 The Crimean Khan asked the Kabardian princes to help the Kuban serasker in the upcoming campaign to Russia.
-In January 1769, the Kizlyar commandant, Major General N. A. Potapov, sent a letter to Bematiqwa putting pressure on him to stop listening to the Ottoman caliph and surrender.

-In the same year, Russian army fought a battle against the Kabardian Circassians with the support of the Kalmyk Khan's 20,000 cavalrymen, and were victorious as they destroyed the whole Kabardian army.
-Another great battle took place in the Nartsane area in June 1769, when a large Russian army entered Kabardia and took up positions near the Pashtu mountains.
-Circassian forces under the leadership of Misost Bematiqwa retreated as both sides suffered losses.
+In January 1769, the Kizlyar commandant Potapov sent a letter to Bematiqwa which pressured him to stop listening to the Ottoman sultan and surrender.
+Later that year, the Kabardian Circassians were defeated and their army destroyed in a battle against the Russian army, which was supported by Kalmyk Khan's 20,000 cavalrymen.
+Another major battle took place in the Nartsane area in June 1769, when a large Russian army entered Kabardia and took up positions near the Pashtu Mountains.
+Circassian forces under Bematiqwa's leadership retreated as both sides suffered losses.

 At this point, the anti-Russian group, which refused to cooperate with the Russian tsarist government, was headed by Bematiqwa.
-He and his supporters moved to the upper reaches of the Kumy river.
-Bematiqwa and his associates, in need of allies, turned to the Crimean Khan Devlet Giray for help.
-The Khan promised to send a small detachment, however, before that happened, the Russian lieutenant general Johann de Medem sent detachments of Cossacks and Kalmyk cavalry against the Kabardians.
+He and his supporters moved to the upper reaches of the Kumy River.
+In need of allies, they turned to the Crimean Khan Devlet Giray for help.
+The Khan promised to send a small detachment; however, before that happened, the Russian lieutenant general de Medem sent detachments of Cossacks and Kalmyk cavalry against the Kabardians.
 In an unequal battle on the river Eshkokon, the superior Russian forces defeated the Kabardians.

-As a result of the Russo-Turkish War (1768–1774), the Ottomans had forces in Circassia.
+As a result of the Russo-Turkish war (1768–1774), the Ottomans had forces in Circassia.
 They were seen as fellow Muslim allies by the Circassians.
-The Cossacks defended the village of Naur against 8000 men strong Circassian-Turkish combined army.
+The Cossacks defended the village of Naur against a combined Circassian-Turkish army of 8,000 men.

 The Circassian Revolution began in 1770.

 In 1771, Circassians under the command of Soqur Qaramirza burned many Cossack and Russian barracks.

-A battle took near the Malka River on 29 September 1771.
-The Russians under General Yakobi won the battle.
+On 29 September that year, a battle took place near the Malka River and was won by the Russians under General Yakobi.